Zibda: British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Zabdah had a population 150 Muslims, decreasing in the 1931 census to 132 Muslim, in a total of 22 houses.

 In the 1945 statistics, the population of Zibda was 190 Muslims, with a total 11,924 dunams of land, according to an official land and population survey.
 Of this, 1,136 dunams were used for plantations and irrigable land, 1,022 dunams were for cereals, while a total of 6,591 dunams were classified as non-cultivable land.

 Jordanian era

 Following the 1948 Arab–Israeli War, and the subsequent 1949 Armistice Agreements, Zibda came under Jordanian rule.

 The Jordanian census of 1961 found 225 inhabitants.

 Israeli occupation

 Since the 1967 Six-Day War, Zibda has been occupied by Israel.

 The village has two tombs within it.

+Zibda was temporarily abandoned sometime after the 18th century due to war or blood feud between brothers, possibly during the Qays–Yaman war of 1840–1860.

+Demography

+The village is dominated by the Amarnah family from Ya'bad.